eburghar/kakship/README.md

 ## Kakoune segments

 Here is a some common segments for kakoune.
-I'll be happy to maintain a catalog if you send me a MR.
+I'll be happy to maintain a catalog if you send me a PR.

 ```toml
 [custom.kakfile]